jperkin/www.perkin.org.uk/_posts/2013-11-21-mdb-support-for-go.markdown

 The current version of the MDB module is [here](https://github.com/joyent/mdb_go), you may want to follow along there.

-We can start by transplating the layouts for the pclntab and Go function information.
+We can start by transplanting the layouts for the pclntab and Go function information.

 {% highlight c %}